benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 To use v.net.models in GRASS GIS:
 1. Copy the file "v.net.models" into the "scripts" subdirectory of your GRASS installation (use "sudo" if required).
+(Alternatively: copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session: "sh <path_to_script>/v.net.models")
 2. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").

-(Alternatively: copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session: "sh <path_to_script>/v.net.models")
+3. Copy the manual page "description.html" to the "docs" subdirectory of your GRASS installation, and rename it to "v.net.models.html".
+4. Also copy all ".png" files (they are the illustrations for the manual page) into "docs".

 For use via the QGIS Processing plug-in:
 1. Make sure that the QGIS Processing plug-in and its GRASS provider are enabled.
 2. Copy the file "v.net.models" to the scripts "subdirectory" of the GRASS installation used by QGIS.
 3. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").
+4. Copy the manual page "description.html" to the "docs" subdirectory of your GRASS installation (the one used by QGIS), and rename it to "v.net.models.html".
+5. Also copy all ".png" files (they are the illustrations for the manual page) into "docs".
-4. Copy the parameters description file "v.net.models.txt" into the subdirectory "plugins/processing/algs/grass7/description" of your QGIS installation (the exact location of this subdirectory depends on your Linux distribution; on Arch Linux it is "/usr/share/qgis/python/plugins/processing/algs/grass7/description").
+6. Copy the parameters description file "v.net.models.txt" into the subdirectory "plugins/processing/algs/grass7/description" of your QGIS installation (the exact location of this subdirectory depends on your Linux distribution; on Arch Linux it is "/usr/share/qgis/python/plugins/processing/algs/grass7/description").
-5. Restart QGIS.
+7. Restart QGIS.
-6. You should now find "v.net.models" available as an "Algorithm" in the QGIS Processing Toolbox.
+8. You should now find "v.net.models" available as an "Algorithm" in the QGIS Processing Toolbox.

 ## macOS